TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Conclusion

 \section{Conclusion}

-In this paper, we proposed new membership inference attacks called \TransMIA{} (Transfer Learning-based Membership Inference Attacks) where attackers use transfer learning to perform membership inference attacks on the source model.
+In this paper, we proposed new membership inference attacks \TransMIA{} where attackers use transfer learning to perform membership inference attacks.
 In particular, we proposed a \emph{transfer shadow training} technique, which transfers the parameters of the transferred model to a shadow model, to significantly improve the accuracy of membership inference when the amount of shadow training data is small.

-In our experiments using two real datasets, we showed that our membership inference attacks are realistic and effective threats for transfer learning.
-Specifically, our membership inference attacks outperform the state-of-the-art method \cite{Shokri_SP17} that does not use our transfer shadow training.
-We also compared four types of our membership inference attacks, and showed that the learning-based approach has much higher accuracy than the entropy-based approach and that the freezing approach outperforms the fine-tuning approach.
-We discussed the results in detail based on the distributions of confidence values.
+To our knowledge, this work is the first to show that transfer learning can strengthen privacy attacks on machine learning models.

-We also argued that the target organization may allow third parties or end users to have black-box access to the trained target model, because the adversary cannot infer membership, as shown in \cite{Zou_arXiv20} (and Appendix~\ref{sec:defense} in this paper) by experiments.
-As future work, we would like to formally prove that the membership information of the source model is not leaked in the output of the target model after transfer learning.
-We would also like to develop obfuscation methods for the parameters of the transferred model with high utility and privacy, e.g., by extending a game-theoretic approach~\cite{Alvim:17:GameSec}.
+As future work, we would like to develop obfuscation methods for the parameters of the transferred model with high utility and privacy, e.g., by extending a game-theoretic approach~\cite{Alvim:17:GameSec}.
 Another line of future work would be to evaluate \TransMIA{} using other types of datasets than image.